ballerina-platform/module-ballerina-kubernetes/samples/sample13/README.md

 hotdrink-mysql-deployment-77869db489-c8lcf    1/1       Running   0          39s
 ```

 1. Navigate to sample13 folder and build the project.
-Commands to deploy kubernetes artifacts will be printed on success:
+Commands to deploy kubernetes artifacts will be printed on build success.
 ```bash
 $> ballerina build -a
 Compiling source